tobiasrausch/tobiasrausch.github.io/predoc2017.md

 The primers are locally unique and have the appropriate Tm but they are not necessarily unique in the entire genome.
 We can use [In-silico PCR](https://genome.ucsc.edu/cgi-bin/hgPcr) to check genome-wide uniqueness.
 Try different combinations of left and right primers and possibly change parameters in Primer3Plus to generate further candidates until you found a good pair of primers to validate the mutation.

-We do not have the time to run the PCR experiment and sequence the breakpoint mutation but the Sanger validations of the original study are shown in sanger.png.
+We do not have the time to run the PCR experiment and sequence the breakpoint mutation but the Sanger validation files of the original study are in the data folder:

+You can analyze these trace files using [Indigo](https://gear.embl.de/indigo).
+Indigo is primarily for discovering InDels in Sanger traces but it also aligns the trace file to the reference genome so we can use it to compare the alignments and traces of the index patient to her parents.
+The files are .ab1 (patient), (mother) (father).

 ***Exercises***

 * Why should we not put the primers directly next to the mutation?
 * Why did we not select primers more than 1000bp away from the mutation?
+* Can you spot the mutation in the traces and the alignment against the reference?
+* What is the validated genotype by Sanger sequencing of the mother, father and patient for the given mutation?